CrestoneDigital/voxly-documentation/source/events.rst

     * Search events by display and voice messages
     * Located to the top right of the Events grid

-You can see Events Guides here: :ref:`Events Guides`
+See Events Guides here: :ref:`Events Guides`